How To Make Your Invention Real | MAKO Design + Invent

 • Suppliers (also known as a manufacturer), wholesalers, or distributors who buy existing brands and products

-• Dropshipping companies that supply products and fulfill orders of brands and products that already exist.
+• Dropshipping companies supply products and fulfill orders of brands and products that already exist.

 2. Do you want a domestic or international manufacturer?

-• Domestic manufacturers are great for environmental conscious inventors who want to keep a closer eye on quality control.
+• Domestic manufacturers are great for environmentally conscious inventors who want to keep a closer eye on quality control.

 • International manufacturers may be your best bet if you’re more concerned about long-term international reach.